Attachment, trauma and resilience

 £19.95

-Over a 25-year period Kate and Brian Cairns, who are social workers and trainers by profession, fostered 12 children, along with their three birth children.
+Over a 25-year period Kate and Brian Cairns, who are social workers and trainers, fostered 12 children, along with their three birth children.

-They explore the ideas absorbed from theories and research which helped them to make sense of day-to-day family life and offer suggestions on what to observe in children experiencing a range of difficulties and stress, and what can be done to promote recovery and resilience.
+They explore the ideas that helped them to make sense of day-to-day family life and offer suggestions on what to observe in children experiencing a range of difficulties and stress, and what can be done to promote recovery and resilience.

 The book covers theory and research as well as what can be done to promote resilience and recovery in children who have experienced trauma.